 What's the fastest way to clock in, PIN or Touchless Clock In?

-The end to end Touchless Clock In experience is considerably faster than the PIN clock in and clock out functionality per employee.
+The end to end Touchless Clock In experience is considerably faster than the PIN clock in and clock out functionality per team member.

-If as a manager, I update the profile picture of my employees, which profile picture is used by the Face Unlock feature?
+If as a manager, I update the profile picture of my team members, which profile picture is used by the Face Unlock feature?

-If a manager updates the profile picture of employees, this will be used by the Face Unlock feature.
-The profile photo of the employee set at the account level will be used to compare the photo taken at the time clock device.
-If an account level profile photo does not exist, it will use the employee's global level profile photo instead.
+If a manager updates the profile picture of team members, this will be used by the Face Unlock feature.
+The profile photo of the team member set at the account level will be used to compare the photo taken at the time clock device.
+If an account level profile photo does not exist, it will use the team member's global level profile photo instead.

-However, if a team manager does later update their own profile picture, the manager uploaded photo will be replaced & the new employee uploaded profile photo will be used by the Face Unlock feature.
+However, if a team manager does later update their own profile picture, the manager uploaded photo will be replaced & the new team member uploaded profile photo will be used by the Face Unlock feature.

 Where does Deputy store profile or time clock photos?